nurturenature/fuzz_dist/README.md

 `fuzz_dist` is an effort to bring Jepsen and BEAM applications together in a more approachable way.

 - generic'ish Elixir client
-  - test operations as Elixir `@behavior`s vs Clojure `(fn )`
+  - test operations as Elixir `@behavior`s vs Clojure `(fn [])`
-  - classic user connects via websocket to nearest local node which is geo clustered architecture
+  - common user connects via websocket to nearest local node which is geo clustered architecture
 - build/test/run environment pre-configured for BEAM
 - more efficient/effective fault injection